 I have always been interested in Universities and how they can improve themselves.
 I am a successful academic and have held senior posts in the universities of Nottingham, Newcastle, Kent and Liverpool.
 I offer coaching and training through a training and consultancy company, Parker Derrington Ltd.

 When I left school I wanted to be a (medical) doctor and went to Oxford University to study Medicine.
 However, when I started learning about – and doing – research on the brain, I got interested in research and I decided to do a PhD before finishing my medical studies.
 I never went back!

 My research seeks to understand the brain mechanisms of visual perception.
 I have published influential papers on the mechanisms of colour vision, the limits of vision, the perception of spatial structure, mechanisms of orientation-discrimination and on the analysis and perception of motion.

-I have a particular interest in academic leadership and management.
-I occasionally blog about issues related to academic management as Russell Dean.
 With Jacqueline Aldridge, a colleague from the University of Kent, I have written a book to help academics to decide what sort of research grants to apply for, and to write better research grant applications.
-We also have a blog about grant-writing.
+I also have a blog.